techthiyanes/tutorials-5/x00_Overview/README.md

 `cluster.install_packages()`.
 By default, we'll sync over the working git repo and install its requirements.txt if it has one.

-When you run your sent module, we send a gRPC request to the cluster with the module name and function entrypoint to run.
+When you run your send module, we send a gRPC request to the cluster with the module name and function entrypoint to run.
 The gRPC server adds the module to its python path, imports the module, grabs the function entrypoint, runs it, and returns your results.